We will never post without your permission, and we'll always keep your information private.

 Dog shaping is a dog training technique that uses small baby steps to teach a new behavior without prompting or correcting.
 It's sometimes called "free shaping" because of the natural, collaborative effort between you and your dog.
 Shaping is a powerful training tool in dog training you can use to help your dog learn just about anything.

 As you train in tandem with your dog, you're shaping success.
 Every positive trainer will confirm the added bonus for both of you - it's so much fun strengthening your unspoken communications together in the process!
-(For more on shaping behaviors, you can also see me teaching our Luna to "go to mat" using shaping, here in this video.)

 To start your shaping session, have an idea in your head of what the "finished" final behavior you want is going to look like.
 Picture what it would be like if you could say "go to bed" or whatever verbal cue works for you both whenever you would like your dog to calmly retire to a specific spot while you have dinner or enjoy guests, etc., and your well-behaved dog happily rests quietly there for as long as you'd like.